QUESTION: What is Race For The Rescues?

 ANSWER: Yes, you must be a paid register to run the race, however anyone can attend our Expo for FREE!
 Come out and join the fun!

 ANSWER: The race is a 5K (3.1) miles and 10K (6.2).
 There is also a Kids Fun Run for children under 12 which is less than a mile.
 Every child is a winner and gets an award.

 QUESTION: What is included in my registration fee?

-ANSWER: All Pre-registered participants are guaranteed a T-shirt, finishers medal, refreshments, a chance to win awards and the good feeling that Race For The Rescues
+ANSWER: All Pre-registered participants are guaranteed a T-shirt, finishers medal, refreshments, a chance to win awards and the good feeling that you Raced For The Rescues!

 QUESTION: Where do I pick up my T-shirt & Bibb?